17 Different Types of Shovels & Their Uses (with Pictures)

 1. Standard Shovel

 The standard shovel has a long handle, a large shovel face, and a digging blade.
 This tool is incredibly handy for a variety of purposes.
-The standard shovel is an easy and reliable tool to keep around the house from hole digging to snow shoveling.
+The standard shovel is a reliable tool to keep around the house, whether you use it for hole digging or snow shoveling.

 When most people think of shovels, they think of digging shovels.
-These shovel types are designed with pointed blades at the end to help cut through the soil.
-There are different types of digging shovels, which allows you to create different kinds of holes.
+They are designed with pointed blades at the end to help cut through the soil.
+There are various styles of digging shovels, which allow you to create different kinds of holes.